qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

   time is within a :guilabel:`Start date` and :guilabel:`End date` range
 * :guilabel:`Fixed Time Range Per Band`: only shows a band when the current animation time is between its :guilabel:`Begin` and :guilabel:`End` date range.
-This option allows you to either manually set these time ranges for each band or use |expression| :guilabel:`Expression` to automatically generate datetime values, enabling detailed temporal analysis and visualization.
+This option allows you to either manually set these time ranges for each band or use the |expression| button to automatically generate datetime values, enabling detailed temporal analysis and visualization.
   This mode is particularly useful for working with raster layers where each band corresponds to a specific time period, such as NetCDF files.

   .. only:: html

    .. figure:: img/temporal_time_range_per_band.gif
       :align: center